· Originally published April 20, 2024

 A wide view of Kings Canyon, the deepest canyon in the country, in California’s High Sierras.
 (Shutterstock/Wasim Muklashy)

-Not to be “out-tree’d,” Kings Canyon is also home to the Nation’s Christmas Tree.
+Not to be out-treed, Kings Canyon is also home to the General Grant Tree, the Nation’s Christmas Tree.

-DID YOU KNOW?
-Kings Canyon is deeper than the Grand Canyon by 2,200 feet!
-The Grand Canyon’s deepest point is 6,000 feet, while Kings Canyon is 8,200 feet deep.
+Did you know?
+Kings Canyon is deeper than the Grand Canyon by 2,200 feet.
+The Grand Canyon’s deepest point is 6,000 feet.
+Kings Canyon reaches 8,200.

-As noted earlier, start the trip in whichever park you prefer, leaning into the one that you will spend the least time visiting.
-Nobody wants to rush through their bucket list park!
+Start the trip in whichever park you’ll spend the least time visiting, and build toward your headliner.
+Nobody wants to rush their bucket list park.

 Mount Lyell Elevation Profile